-We have partnered with COSECSA (the College of Surgeons of East Central and Southern Africa) in a three year project.
-Funded by the Department for International Development, we have set up the COSECSA Oxford Orthopaedic Link (COOL) to deliver trauma and orthopaedic training, and research into aspects of tropical orthopaedics.
+We have partnered with COSECSA (the College of Surgeons of East Central and Southern Africa) since 2012, to set up the COSECSA Oxford Orthopaedic Link (COOL) programme to improve care for trauma and musuloskeletal impairment in Africa through trauma training, orthopaedic surgical training courses, orthopaedic fellowships, and research into aspects of tropical orthopaedics.

 The programme is funded by the Department for International Development (DFID) Health Partnership Scheme and Tropical Health Education Trust (THET) and is directed by Prof Chris Lavy and Prof Hemant Pandit and managed by Grace Le.

 We are helping to improve treatment for children born with clubfoot in Africa by improving training capacity for clubfoot instructors and treatment providers in Africa through the Africa Clubfoot Training project.
 Our work was initially funded by DFID and THET through the Health Partnership Scheme, and further supported through a clubfoot crowdfunding campaign with OxReach.

 SURG-AFRICA is an EC-funded project into scaling up safe surgery in district hospitals, making it accessible to otherwise neglected rural populations.